-Obstetricians are specialist physicians in pregnancy and postpartum, gynaecologists are the one who specialize in female reproductive system.
+Obstetricians are specialist physicians in pregnancy and postpartum, gynecologists are the one who specializes in the female reproductive system.
 The health conditions that both these specialties deal with are diverse and diagnosing and treating them definitely involves a lot of detailing along with specificity.

-OB / GYN billers have to undergo a typical and frustrating medical billing concern, which occurs when the patient suddenly switches to another physician during the course of pregnancy.
-Moreover, the multiple complaints and complications that the pregnant patients and postpartum conditions have make OB / GYN billing a huge challenge.
+OB/GYN billers have to undergo a typical and frustrating medical billing concern, which occurs when the patient suddenly switches to another physician during the course of pregnancy.
+Moreover, the multiple complaints and complications that the pregnant patients and postpartum conditions have to make OB/GYN medical billing a huge challenge.

-4. Documenting Migraines: When a patient comes with a complaint of chronic migraine with menstrual cramps, physicians should ensure the billing staff knows that the patient has menstrual migraine.
-There are codes in ICD-10 for migraines, including menstrual migraine like ICD-10-CM codes G43.82 and G43.83
+When a patient comes with a complaint of chronic migraine with menstrual cramps, physicians should ensure the billing staff knows that the patient has a menstrual migraine.
+There are codes in ICD-10 for migraines, including menstrual migraines like ICD-10-CM codes G43.82 and G43.83